Testing Community Structures for Hypergraphs: Introduction.

 In this paper, we aim to tackle the problem of testing community structure for hypergraphs.
-We first consider the relatively simpler but widely useful uniform hypergraphs in which each hyperedge consists of an equal number of vertices.
-For instance, the (user, resource, annotation) structure in folksonomy may be represented as a uniform hypergraph where each hyperedge consists of three vertices (\cite{GZCN}); the (user, remote host, login time, logout time) structure in the login-data can be modeled as a uniform hypergraph where each hyperedge contains four vertices (\cite{GKR}); the point-set matching problem is usually formulated as identifying a strongly connected component in a uniform hypergraph (\cite{cherke}).
+We first consider the relatively simpler but widely used uniform hypergraphs in which each hyperedge consists of an equal number of vertices.
+For instance, the (user, resource, annotation) structure in folksonomy may be represented as a uniform hypergraph where each hyperedge consists of three vertices \cite{GZCN}; the (user, remote host, login time, logout time) structure in the login-data can be modeled as a uniform hypergraph where each hyperedge contains four vertices \cite{GKR}; the point-set matching problem is usually formulated as identifying a strongly connected component in a uniform hypergraph \cite{cherke}.
 We provide various theoretical or methodological studies ranging from dense uniform hypergraphs to sparse ones and investigate the possibility of a successful test in each scenario.
-Our testing results in the dense case are then extended to the more general nonuniform hypergraph setting, in which a new test statistic involving both edge and hyperedge is proposed.
-One important finding is that our new test is more powerful than the classic one involving edge information only, which is an advantage of using hyperedge information to boost the testing performance.
+Our testing results in the dense case are then extended to the more general non-uniform hypergraph setting, in which a new test statistic involving both edge and hyperedge is proposed.
+One important finding is that our new test is more powerful than the classic one involving edge information only, showing the advantage of using hyperedge information to boost the testing performance.
+A more notable contribution is a nearly tight threshold for signal-to-noise ratio to examine the existence of community structure (Theorem \ref{sharp:SNR:phase:transition}).